The Rogue Leveling Guide for the Mists of Pandaria

 The leveling builds below assume that you’re questing/grinding, but there are notes for the other methods of XP acquisition.
 All the Rogue trees are great for leveling, but have different feels.

-Assassination – Somewhat energy starved in the beginning, requires daggers, but can pump out some consistent, and very nice, damage.
+Assassination – Somewhat energy starved in the beginning, requires daggers, but can pump out some consistent, and very nice, damage, especially with the patch 5.4 buffs.
 End game?
 Very solid for raiding.
-Since any Rogue can pick up any of the talents they may be better than before in in PvP.
+Since any Rogue can pick up any of the talents they are better than before in PvP.
 Faster Energy regen comes from Venomous Wounds, gained at level 60.
 This means that on any fights lasting more than a few seconds you will want to have Rupture and/or Garrote running.

 Note: once you get Envenom at 20 you must keep your daggers poisoned at all times or you will severely gimp your damage.
 Combat and Sub. do not put the same importance on poisons, though they’re still quite useful.